 Gardening and conservation overlap when we save seed from wild plants.
 Learn which plants and ecosystems are threatened in your area.
 Make places in your garden that recreate the conditions they prefer.
 Propagating wild plants takes pressure off the wild stands.
 And yes, wild medicine tends to be stronger medicine, but keeping even a few clients on tonic herbs takes an abundance of plant material.
 Some of these remedies we would do well to grow ourselves.
 When we plant seed from wild plants that are in threatened ecosystems, we also help preserve genetic diversity of these species.
 There may come a time when seeds from our plants will be needed to support remaining wild populations.

 In our gardens, we must prepare for uncertainty and change.
 This, once again, requires observation.
 Pay attention.
 See what works, what needs to change.
 Be receptive to the adaptation you see in your garden.
 As Octavia Butler says in The Parable of the Sower, “the only constant is change.”

-A version of this essay first appeared in the proceedings book for the 2016 Traditions in Western Herbalism Conference where I first presented this material.
 All photos by me unless otherwise noted.
 Next week I’ll post Part Two, Ecologically Minded Herbalism.
 The full bibliography will follow part two.